Managing ZooKeeper hosts

 For more information about the provider resources, see the relevant documentation on the Terraform

-To change the ZooKeeper host settings:
+To update the ZooKeeper host settings:

 -